 In this match, the Vietnam team won 3-0 against Malaysia.
 Notably, three scorers for the Vietnam team all have the surname ‘Nguyễn’ (Quang Hải, Công Phượng, and Hoàng Đức).
-But the board only shows the surnames, leaving many international viewers confused as to whether this was one hat-trick or there were three different people who have scored.
+But the board only shows the surnames, leaving many international viewers confused as to whether this was one hat trick or there were three different people who scored.

 How common is the surname Nguyễn?

 There are many opinions to explain the unusual popularity of the surname Nguyễn.
 According to a study by the Faculty of Literature, VNU HCMC, changing surnames to ‘Nguyễn’ was quite common among the descendants of the dethroned dynasties.
-The main purpose was to change the identity, avoid revenge of the ruling family before or after.
+The main purpose was to change the identity and avoid revenge on the ruling family before or after.

 Typically, when the Hồ Dynasty collapsed in 1407, the descendants were afraid of revenge by the Trần descendants (because Hồ Quý Ly had overturned the Trần dynasty before), so they changed their surnames to Nguyễn.
 In 1592, when the Mạc Dynasty collapsed, their descendants simultaneously changed their surnames to Nguyễn and Lều to avoid the retribution of the Lê Dynasty.